Eason Chan

-Eason Chan Yick Shun (born 27 July 1974) is a Hong Kong singer and actor.
+Eason Chan Yick-shun (陈奕迅 (陳奕迅, Chén Yìxùn, Can4 Jik6 Seon3); born 27 July 1974) is a Hong Kong singer and actor.
+He is one of the most popular and influential singers in both Cantopop and Mandopop.
+Besides holding the record for winning the "Ultimate Male Singer – Gold" award (10 times) and "My Favorite Male Singer" award (9 consecutive years) at the "Ultimate Song Chart Awards Presentation" in HK, he is also holding the record for being nominated for and winning prestigious Golden Melody Awards "Best Male Mandarin Singer" (9 times and 3 times respectively) in Taiwan.
 Chan was ranked sixth in the 2013 Forbes China Celebrity Top 100 List.
+Chan was ranked third in Spotify Global Top Mandopop Artists of the Years 2023 and 2024.
+By December 2024, Chan's monthly listeners in Spotify was over 4 million.

-In 2006 Chan's Cantonese album U87 was named one of Time magazine's "Five Asian Albums Worth Buying".
-Chan has won a number of Golden Melody Awards.
-In 2003, he won Best Mandarin Male Singer and Best Mandarin Album for Special Thanks To....
-In 2009, he won Best Mandarin Album for Don't Want to Let Go.
-Chan won his second Best Mandarin Male Singer award in 2015, for the album Rice and Shine.
+Chan is a frequent winner of Asia's music awards.
+He has won a number of prestigious Golden Melody Awards in Taiwan.
+In 2003, he won Best Mandarin Male Singer and Best Mandarin Album for "Special Thanks To...."
+In 2009, he won Best Mandarin Album for "Don't Want to Let Go".
+Chan won his second Best Mandarin Male Singer award in 2015, for the album "Rice and Shine".
+In 2018, Chan was named Best Mandarin Male Singer for the third time – the most of any singer (tied with Johnny Yin) – for the album "C'mon In~".

+Chan has kicked off over 300 concerts all around the world since 1999.
+He successfully held world tours in different regions, including Hong Kong, Macau, Taiwan, mainland China, Southeast Asia, Europe, North America and Australia.
+He was the first Chinese singer who held tour in London's O2 Arena, and the first HK singer who held solo concerts in Beijing's National Stadium (Bird's Nest).
 In 2014, Chan's net worth was HK$100 million.
-In 2018, Chan was named Best Mandarin Male Singer for the third time – the most of any singer (tied with Johnny Yin) – for the album C'mon In~.

-Chan was the most-streamed artist in Hong Kong on the Spotify music streaming platform from 2016 to 2020.
+In 2020, Chan was on Forbes Asia's inaugural 100 Digital Stars list.
+Chan was the most-streamed artist in Hong Kong on the Spotify music streaming platform from 2016 to 2021.
+Since joining UMG, Chan has amassed over 75 billion streams across various platforms by 2023.

 Early life

 Chan was born in Hong Kong on 27 July 1974.
 Chan went to England to study when he was 12.
 He attended St. Joseph's kindergarten and St. Joseph's College Primary School in Hong Kong, Dauntsey's School in Wiltshire, England and later Kingston University, studying architecture.
 He also trained in vocals at the Royal Academy of Music, where he received Grade-8 vocal certifications.
-Chan returned to Hong Kong before the completion of his degree to participate in the 1995 New Talent Singing Awards Competition, winning first place.
-Hong Kong-based record label Capital Artists signed a contract with him, ending his future career as an architect while launching a career in music.
+Chan returned to Hong Kong before the completion of his degree to participate in the 1995 New Talent Singing Awards Competition, winning first place on 16 July 1995, and signed to Capital Artists, ending his future career as an architect while launching a career in music.